 Title III of the JOBS Act imposes specific disclosure requirements on issuers regarding their business and the securities offering.
-Companies are required to file certain information with the SEC and provide this information to investors.
+Issuers are required to file certain information with the SEC and provide this information to investors.

-(4) the issuer or another party purchases or repurchases all of the securities issued pursuant to Section 4(a)(6), including any payment in full of debt securities or any complete redemption of redeemable securities; or
+(4) the company or another party purchases or repurchases all of the securities issued pursuant to Section 4(a)(6), including any payment in full of debt securities or any complete redemption of redeemable securities; or

 Ongoing Relationship Between an issuer and Mr. Crowd

 Investors must be aware that following completion of an offering conducted through Mr. Crowd, there may or may not be any ongoing relationship between the issuer and Mr. Crowd.

 Because a funding portal cannot receive any funds and hold securities for investors, all investment money or securities are held in an escrow account.
 Escrow is a trustee, qualified pursuant to FINRA rules, who on behalf of an issuer and investors participating in an offering holds funds and maintains the escrow ownership ledger.
 The Trustee is required to holds such funds in an account at a US Federally insured bank.

 Back to the University Frontpage